samar-nafea/IEEE-CS-25-BACKEND/MySQL/Research2.md

 In computer programming, a naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.

 ### In MySQL:
--Table name in Singular and Lower Case
+- Table name in Singular and Lower Case
--Field Names be short names , easy and understandable
+- Field Names be short names , easy and understandable

 ## Resources:-